 Given all the animal imagery – moose, caribou, and bear – you would have to wonder if the paintings are related to hunting trips.
 Could the images serve as petitions to the Manitous for success or as thanks for making the animals available?
 Conway considers this possible purpose of the pictographs and concludes –

 The elders who had inherited family traditions about pictographs insisted that this permanent sacred imagery was not related to hunting magic.
 While Ojibwa and Cree hunters performed many rituals to honour the eternal spirits of animals taken for food or fur, no accounts have been collected about rock art used for this purpose.
 Indeed, animals, whether fish, birds or mammals, were harvested so often that not enough rock art could exist to equal these rituals.
 (Conway 217)

 Continuing North At Fairy Point:

 Just north of Dewdney’s Face IX, we paddled by the four slash marks seen in the image below.
 That brought us to Face VIII, another of the panels that Dewdney made a drawing of and which appears in Indian Rock Paintings Of The Great Lakes.

 Dewdney’s Face VIII:

 In the sixty years between Dewdney’s visit and ours, lichen growth has obscured much of what is there.
-If not for his drawing we would not have even seen over half of the pictographs!
-Other than the cross and the animal with the two prominent ears or horns, little could be made out.
+If not for his drawing, we would not have even seen over half of the pictographs!
+Little could be made out except for the cross and the animal with the two prominent ears or horns.
 Click on the images to enlarge and see if you have better luck!

 Continuing Further North At Fairy Point: